Some information about me and my work:

 Here are some photos of another memory-tuned amplifier with a GU77b tetrode.

 On the photos above, you can see the tetrode tube amplifier for GU-77b tube (similar to GU84b) 1,5kW+ down key RF out.
 The stepper motors (NEMA23 from DL3300 and DL2400 printers) are connected directly to the TUNE and LOAD capacitors and with flexible shaft directly to BAND switch.
 Stepper motors are controlled with BS2P40 basic stamp micro controller.
 The micro controller is measuring input frequency all the time and automatically adjusts settings of capacitors and band switch to memorized positions (segments), according to measured input frequency.
 The amplifier can also be set manualy, using 128 bit optical shaft encoders and band UP and DOWN buttons.
 The idea and part of the design were taken from W8EZ tuner and WD7S page.
 All the PCB's are home-made by CIRCAD software.
 The only line between transciever and the amplifier is the RF coax cable, no other control lines are necesary.
 The positiones of capacitors, band switch, measured input frequency and used antenna are displayed on 20 character 2 row LCD screen.
 I use the design above with GM3SEK tetrode boards.
 I'm using the amplifiers for about 10 years and they still work fine, no tubes or band switches have been damaged yet.
-As the tubes are getting more expensive and even harder to get, I started to collect the material for probably the last amplifier I will make, which would be the solid state amplifier with BLF188XR (it should last for my life time).

 My hobby seemed interesting to some of my family members, therefore my wife Jasna (S52CJC) and son Martin (S52MTT) got their licence and calls, but because of work and study obligations, they are not much active as HAM's.